AlexNijjar/Subterrestrial/README.md

 </div>

 Subterrestrial adds new structures, Underground Cabins.
-These are stacked two-to-three-story subsurface houses that are based on Terraria's <a href="https://terraria.fandom.com/wiki/Underground_Cabin">Underground Cabins.</a> They contain one main chest and multiple smaller chests, furniture and workstations throughout the structure.
+These are stacked two-to-three-story subsurface houses that are based on Terraria's [Underground Cabins](https://terraria.fandom.com/wiki/Underground_Cabin) They contain one main chest and multiple smaller chests, furniture and workstations throughout the structure.